Direct Admission from High School

 Applicants without ACT or SAT scores can still pursue nursing at UC by applying to Interdisciplinary Nursing Preparation (INP) as their first major choice on the Common Application.
 Students in the INP program take the same first-year courses as BSN students in the College of Nursing and can apply to join the BSN program as a sophomore.

 The early acceptance deadline is Dec.
 1 of high school students' senior year.
 Applications are not accepted beyond that date.
 As a recommendation, students who want to be considered only for a nursing degree track should choose, "Bachelor of Interdisciplinary Studies - Nursing Preparation" as their second choice for a major.

 Offers are made based on space availability.
 Visit the Office of Admissions' Undergraduate section for information on The Common Application and deadlines.

 Multiple Mini Interviews

 The college assesses selected candidates using Multiple Mini Interviews (MMI), a research-based interviewing process that identifies non-cognitive indicators linked to future job performance.
 The process has been used by several medical schools throughout the country, including UC College of Medicine.

-Due to COVID-19, MMI will be completed virtually through our partner Kira Talent.
+MMI will be completed virtually through our partner Kira Talent.
 Applicants selected for an interview will receive an email invitation and must complete the recorded, one-way video interview within a certain period of time.

 Not all candidates will be invited to join the MMI process—some applicants will be offered immediate admission, while others will be immediately denied admission.
 Those who are invited to participate in the (optional) interviews will have the opportunity to increase their competitiveness and learn more about their fit with the program.